alysssabeth/mixed_messages_project/README.md

 # Codecademy Mixed Messages Project
 ### Description:
 First project on my own and I had to create in JavaScript objects to generate random messages.
 Using command line, JavaScript, Git version control, and node to get the project completed.
-Learned that I can do this, I had to do some research and help from others to get this completed.
-I was able to use terminal from start to finish.
+Learned that I can do this, I had to do some research and figured it out on my own to get this completed.

 ### Features:
 Able to generate random messages.